martinrotter/rssguard/resources/docs/Documentation.md

 If you run into problems with RSS Guard and you need your problems fixed, you should provide log file from the time when problem occurred.
 RSS Guard writes all important information to standard output, which is usually calling terminal.

 To redirect debug output of RSS Guard to log file, do this:

-* Windows
-  1. You need to open command line, run `CTRL + R` and write `cmd`.
+1. Open command line.
-  2. Navigate to your RSS Guard installation folder, `cd C:\Programs\rssguard\`.
-This is the folder which contains `rssguard.exe`.
+2. Navigate to your RSS Guard installation folder.
-  3. Enter `.\rssguard.exe --log '.\log.txt'`.
+3. Enter `rssguard.exe --log 'log.txt'`.
 RSS Guard will now start.
 You can of course specify arbitrary file where to store log and its location must be writable.
-The `--log` syntax is supported starting from RSS Guard 3.8.0.
-Older versions do not support capturing debug output.
-  4. Now try to simulate your problem.
-  5. Attach generated `log.txt` file to your bug report.

-* Linux
-  1. You need to open command line, run terminal emulator.
-  2. Navigate to your RSS Guard installation folder, `cd /my/root/rssguard'.
-This step is not usually needed.
-  3. Enter `rssguard > /home/<user>/log.txt 2>&1`.
-RSS Guard will now start.
 4. Now try to simulate your problem.
 5. Attach generated `log.txt` file to your bug report.